Walgreens lifts profit forecast as drug sales rebound

-July 1 (Reuters) - Walgreens Boots Alliance Inc (WBA.O) raised its 2021 adjusted earnings growth forecast on Thursday, after higher pharmacy sales and widespread COVID-19 vaccine rollouts in the United States helped it beat third-quarter revenue expectations.
+(Reuters) -Walgreens Boots Alliance Inc raised its 2021 adjusted earnings growth forecast on Thursday, after higher pharmacy sales and widespread COVID-19 vaccine rollouts in the United States helped it beat third-quarter revenue expectations.

 Shares of the Deerfield, Illinois-based company, among the largest U.S. pharmacies, rose 2.3% to $53.83 in premarket trade.